Faculty + Staff

 Alkan Soysal received his M.S. and Ph.D. degrees in Electrical Engineering from the University of Maryland, College Park, in 2006 and 2008, respectively.
 Between February 2008 and January 2018, he was with Bahcesehir University, Istanbul, Turkey, first as an Assistant Professor then as an Associate Professor at the Department of Electrical and Electronics Engineering.
 While in Bahcesehir University, he was the founding director of Intel Future Technology Lab that focused on developing Internet of Things applications in a multi-disciplinary setting.
 Between January 2018 and July 2019, he was a Visiting Associate Professor in the Department of Electrical and Computer Engineering at the University of Maryland at College Park.
 His research interests include wireless communications, information theory and the Internet of Things.

-Joanie Banks-Hunt is a Virginia Tech Ph.D. candidate in Education Curriculum and Instruction.
+Joanie Banks-Hunt is a Collegiate Assistant Professor with a Ph.D. in Education Curriculum and Instruction.
 She aspires to combine technology and innovation with teaching, research, collaboration, and mentorship to inspire real-world problem solvers on a multi-generational scale.
 Joanie is a lifelong learner, educator, mentor, and community builder who is eager to engage educators and students in global transdisciplinary challenges.

 She is an alumnus of Michigan State University, Stanford University, and a former member of the Stanford University Mechanical Engineering Advisory Committee.
 In 2015, Joanie enrolled in Virginia Tech’s Engineering Education doctoral program.
 Her exposure to seminars, which are platforms designed to expose and broaden the student experience, led to a dissertation topic focused on design thinking instructional practice in the department of educational psychology.
 Design Thinking embodies her passion for curricula in educational psychology, engineering education, and education cognition.
 Presently, Joanie is an Instructor in the Honors College Laureate Program and has developed a transdisciplinary research course that explores the innovation of delivery drones for global survival, sustainability platforms, and transdisciplinary research.
 She is excited to expand upon this teaching and learning role with the opportunity to join the Honors College Calhoun Discovery Program (CDP) as an instructor of collaborative and transdisciplinary projects addressing Industry 4.0 real-world problems and opportunities.